thesobercoder/calculus/README.md

 - **getCurrentDate**: Retrieves the current date and time in localized format
   - Description: "Get the current date and time"
   - Returns: Current datetime as a formatted string

+- **writeTodo**: Manage a batch of todos
+  - Description: "Manage a batch of todos.
+Provide an array of todo items to replace the entire batch.
+IDs are auto-generated for new items or use existing ID to update"
+  - Parameters: `todos` (array of todo items with `content`, `status`, `id` (optional))
+  - Status values: `"pending"`, `"in_progress"`, `"completed"`
+  - ID Generation: Automatically generates unique IDs for new todos; include existing ID to update specific todos
+  - Returns: Current batch of todos with generated IDs and optional message
+  - Auto-clears: When all todos in a batch are marked `"completed"`, the entire batch is automatically cleared

 ### Toolkit Architecture